-- Add 2 tsp. of chili powder & salt to shrimp and mix well.
-Keep aside for atleast 10 minutes.
+- Add 1 teaspoon of chili powder & salt to shrimp and mix well.
+Keep aside for at least 10 minutes.

-- In a 10” or a 12” pan, take oil.
-When oil is hot, add broken dry red chilies and saute until chilies change color.
+- In a 10” pan, take oil and butter (if using).
+When oil is hot, add whole or broken dry red chilies and saute until chilies change color.

-- Add shrimp and saute on medium high to high flame until shrimp curl up a little, about 3-5 minutes.
+- Add shrimp and saute on medium high until shrimp curl up a little, about 3-5 minutes.
 Turn or stir the shrimp for even cooking.

-- When shrimp are 75% cooked, add crushed garlic, remaining ½ – 1 tsp. of chili powder and stir.
+- When shrimp are 75% cooked, add crushed garlic, remaining chili powder, salt and stir.

 - Continue to cook until shrimp are curled and well cooked.
 Keep stirring the shrimp for even cooking.

-- Taste the shrimp and adjust salt & chili powder, if required.
+- Taste the shrimp and adjust salt & chili powder to taste.

-- Serve hot as an appetizer or as a side dish with rice.
+- Serve hot as an appetizer with/without bread or as a side dish with rice.